petermarshallio/blog-pmio/clgqeo93p000g09mqfebmhu5u.md

 > ...they serve as both a public historical record and a searchable repository of our activities and decisions.

-The Apache Druid PMC [published lists of channels](https://druid.apache.org/community/), starting with the *developer* mailing list “for discussion about project development” and the *user* mailing list “for general discussion, questions, and announcements”.
-In that respect, the demands and expectations from Druid community members is the same as every Apache project: "I need somewhere to get solutions when I'm stuck, and I need to be able to suggest / propose changes to the code".
+The Apache Druid PMC [published lists of channels](https://druid.apache.org/community/) for Druid, starting with the *developer* mailing list “for discussion about project development” and the *user* mailing list “for general discussion, questions, and announcements”.
+In that respect, the demands and expectations from Druid community members is the same as every Apache project:

+> I need somewhere to get solutions when I'm stuck, and I need to be able to suggest / propose changes to the code.

 There are additional channels for the Druid community too, including a Slack channel and Github to “report issues and problems, or suggest new features”.

-Thanks to our model of tiered support, we could then try and categorise the levels of support people were asking for and expecting, based on the channel that they used.
+Thanks to the group's model of tiered support, we could categorise the channel based on the type of questions and problems they were raising.

-The clarity that brought can't be understimated!
+The clarity this brought can't be understimated!

-We reached a consensus that Slack was *at least* Tier 2.
+We reached a consensus that the Druid Slack troubleshooting channel was *at least* Tier 2.
 And we found that Google Groups conversations (the main user mailing list) were usually Tier 1.
-Github issues on the other hand, were expected to be Tier 3, but sometimes were more like Tier 1 (people wanting expert help).
+And while people were expecting Github issues to be Tier 3, we found a lot of Tier 1 issues, with people just wanting some tutoring.

-Next, we wanted to find out what channels other open core companies had.
-We'd been through a period of creativity (go startups!) and of rapid growth.
-We needed to be focused and to use our resources wisely.
-So we put our heads above the parapet and researched what other open-core companies were doing to create an "environment of goodwill" where people felt able to ask questions and to help one another be successful.
+But we didn't just want to stop there.
+The Druid community had been through a period of rapid growth, and we wanted to find out whether the community as a whole needed to be in better places at a better time.

 ## Step 3: Learn from peers

+We peeked out of the window and looked at what other communities were doing to create an "environment of goodwill" where people felt able to ask questions and help one another be successful.

-Amongst the projects we checked at the time, Stack Overflow was most prevalent, followed by Slack.
-The added bit of schmungle (new word) to this is that open-core companies often sponsor other channels, aside from the "official" ones.
+Of course, communities don't always just stick to the user and dev mailing lists.
+Amongst the projects we checked at the time, Stack Overflow was the most prevalent "additional" channel, followed by Slack.

 * Apache Airflow’s PMC use [Github Discussions](https://github.com/apache/airflow/discussions/) and [StackOverflow](https://stackoverflow.com/questions/tagged/airflow) with the usual user lists